 But I know you know what I am talking about.

-How lucky we are to experience the wonder of being animals loving animals.
+The wonder of being animals loving animals.

 Not eating them.
 Not wearing them.
 Not riding them.
 Not bossing them around.